dreamgonfly/TIL/PCIe.md

 ![](images/-38e1a2ba-042e-42a4-a729-34b056ef2b79untitled)

+> This ASUS Z87-PRO board has two PCIe 3.0 X16 slots (in the green boxes), four PCIe 2.0 X1 slots (the short gold-colored onens in the short orange boxes) and one PCIe 2.0 X16 slot that can operate in either x1 or x4 mode (the long orange box).

 # Compatibility

 - PCIe slots are upwards and downwards compatible.
 You can plug a PCIe 1x card into a 16x slot.
 It gets the same power delivery.
 It just gets less bandwidth delivered to it.
 Also, you can plug a 8x card into 4x slot.
 It'll still work but it will only have half of the bandwidth available.